 I got my start in this field through a combination of enjoying computer programming as a hobby and thinking about evolution as one of the world’s most fascinating natural processes.
 Now, my main research tackles statistical and theoretical problems to help enable discoveries about evolutionary processes and the nature of disease variation.
 Much of that work is in the context of human genetic variation, which is doubly fascinating because of the connections to fields like linguistics, archaeology, and history.
 For my training, I earned my undergrad degree in biochemistry at the Colorado College, studied for my PhD with a designated emphasis in Computational Biology & Genomics at UC-Berkeley under Montgomery Slatkin, and did a short postdoc in Human Genetics at Chicago with Matthew Stephens.
 Previous to my faculty post at UChicago, I was faculty in the Ecology and Evolution Department at UCLA.
-I like to balance my work life with travel and outdoor sports such as biking, backcountry skiing, surfing, and hiking.
+Outside of my work I greatly enjoy travel, music, and outdoor adventures.

 Daniel Rice is a postdoctoral fellow in the Chicago Fellows Program.
 He previously completed a PhD in the Department of Organismic and Evolutionary Biology at Harvard University where he studied with Michael Desai.
 He has worked on problems arising in the analysis of experimental evolution data as well as core issues in theoretical population genetics, such as evolution of the distribution of fitness effects and signatures of multi-merger coalescence.